alopatindev/alopatindev.github.io/_posts/2019-02-05-video-recording-with-automatic-jump-cuts-using-open-source-and-coding.markdown

 ### Theory
 YouTube helped me to start learning theory about vlogs recording.
-I also found a free Russian [course](https://universarium.org/course/733) helpful (specifically the module about vlogs making and a video about types of camera shots from the module about reporting).
+I also found a free Russian [course](https://universarium.org/course/733) helpful (specifically the module about making vlogs and a video about types of camera shots from the module about reporting).
-Brief review of popular proprietary video editors' features helped me choose FOSS video editor more consciously.
+A brief review of popular proprietary video editors' features helped me choose FOSS video editor more consciously.

 I didn't take a risk to invest in lighting: no time to learn to find an optimal solution.